Requirement to display liquor licence

 • name of premises

-• permitted trading hours (including extended trading hours).
+• permitted trading hours, including any approved extended trading hours.

 Read Guideline 14: Particulars to be displayed on licensed premises for more information.